RingCentral-Pro-Services/serverless-frontend/README.md

 7. Set the `service:` parameter at the top of the file (either `serverless-for-development.yml` or `serverless-for-production.yml`) to your desired service name.
 This is what AWS will use to name your CloudFormation stacks.
 Rename the file to `serverless.yml` (make sure it is in the root of the project).

 8. If using the development version, simply set the `s3Bucket` parameter to what you want your bucket named.
 It deploys app/ folder right now, may need to change that.
 If using the production version, set the `s3Bucket`, `appDomain`, `appEndpoint` and `acmCertificateArn` parameters to your values.
-It deploys app/ folder right now, may need to change that.
+It also deploys app/ folder as of now.

 9. Then deploy `sudo serverless deploy --verbose`